HridayPatney/HridayPatney/README.md

-Hi , Im Hriday Patney a first year student at NSIT and i'm studying computer science engineering with artifical intelligence. im a beginner and am currently trying to learn c++
+Hi , Im Hriday Patney a first year student at NSIT and i'm studying computer science engineering with artifical intelligence. im a beginner and am currently trying to learn c++ and python

 <!---
 HridayPatney/HridayPatney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.